IHE/ITI.Finance/input/pagecontent/volume-1.md

 ##### 1:XX.4.2.2.2 Check Coverage Process Flow

-- PoS - The point of service system is a Coverage Requestor that captures a patient clinical encounter.
+- POS - The point of service system is a Coverage Requestor that captures a patient clinical encounter.
 - FIS - Financing and Insurance System is a Claims Manager that manages data on beneficiaries and their coverage.